spujadas/elk-docker/docs/index.md

 		}

 - Similarly, if Kibana is enabled, then Kibana's `kibana.yml` configuration file must first be updated to make the `elasticsearch.url` setting (default value: `"http://localhost:9200"`) point to a running instance of Elasticsearch.

+### Overriding start-up variables <a name="overriding-variables"></a>

+The following environment variables can be used to override the defaults used to start up the services:

+- `LS_HEAP_SIZE`: Logstash heap size (default: `"500m"`)

+- `LS_OPTS`: Logstash options (default: `"--auto-reload"`)

+As an illustration, the following command starts the stack, running Logstash with a 1GB heap size and the configuration auto-reload disabled:

+	$ sudo docker run -p 5601:5601 -p 9200:9200 -p 5044:5044 -p 5000:5000 -it \
+		-e LS_HEAP_SIZE="1g" -e LS_OPTS="--no-auto-reload" --name elk sebp/elk

 ## Forwarding logs <a name="forwarding-logs"></a>